Best Hiking Trails on Kauai

 Kalalau Trail - Number one on my list is the Kalalau Trail, or what some refer to as the Hanakapiai Trail (say that three times fast).
 This trail includes the first two miles (one way) of the 11-mile Kalalau trail that stretches along the Na Pali coastline, starting at Kee Beach at the end of the road on North Kauai.
 It's popular amongst visitors who want a very scenic half-day hike.
 It can be semi-streneous however, as it does do a good bit of climbing and descending.
 Crossing the stream at Hanakapiai Beach can also be hazardeous, but overall this is a good trail for visitors who want to see some of the beautiful Na Pali coastline on foot.
 If you want to treck a little further, the Kalalau trail makes the list again futher down, so keep reading.

 Kalepa Ridge Trail - If you think the view of the Kalalau lookout is great, or if the vista before you at Pu'u o Kila (at the end of the road in Kokee State Park) makes your jaw drop, then this trail is for you.
 It offers sweeping views of the Kalalau Valley, some like you've never seen before.
 This trail easily ranks as number two on my list.
 It's hard to describe how incredible this hike is... visually and physically.
 So where is it?
 I'm glad you asked - and unfortunately I'm not giving up Kauai's secret that easy.
 Say what?
 This trail is one that I absolutely believe visitors should have a guide for.
 It can be tricky in places, and even though it can be done easily with older children or even folks well into their 50's, I still highly recommend a guide for this hike.
 If the masses start hiking this trail, it'll no longer be a greta hike, so a guide is the way to go.
 I'm not saying any of this to promote tour guides or anything like that.
 I'm just a firm believer this trail requires the expertise of a guide who's hiked it before.
 The experience they provide is MORE than worth the price.
-My friend Scott at Kauai Hiking Adventures is the best guide we know, and I highly recommend him.
-He took my wife and I on this trail the first time we went, and I don't think it would have been the same without him.
+The team at Kauai Hiking Adventures are the best guides we know, and I highly recommend them.
+They took my wife and I on this trail the first time we went, and I don't think it would have been the same without their guidance.

 Nualolo Trail & Awaawapuhi Trail - If you want sweeping views of the Na Pali coast, along with some up close views into some of the valleys that grace this beautiful stretch of coastline, then this "loop" trail is for you.
 It's not for the faint of heart however, as it's a full day hike that will push your endurance.
 My wife and I took my parents on this hike last year and it was probably a little too much for them (they are in their late 50's).
 But it's a trail I love because it offers views of Na Pali you won't get anywhere else.